koboldpress/black-flag-docs/changelogs/system.md

 permalink: /changelogs/system
 ---

+## [2.0.068] - Ettercap: Just About Everything
+The massive 2.0 update is here!
+This version of the system adds support for dark mode throughout the system, including in actors sheets, item sheets, and journals.
+Long awaited features like full dynamic token ring support, improved HP bar, and unidentified items are now in the system!
+Activities have been improved with a number of new visibility options as well as improvements to the check and save activities.

+To take advantage of new features in Foundry V13, this release now has a brand new token ruler that uses the actor's available movement types to display normal, double, and triple movement ranges.
+This also supports core's movement modes to properly track swimming and climbing speed reductions if an actor doesn't have those movement types, as well as rules-accurate handling of crawling speeds.
+This release also includes a new Difficult Terrain scene region behavior allowing GMs to draw areas of difficult terrain and for certain actors to have configured types of difficult terrain they ignore.

+Finally, Black Flag has gained support for the metric system!
+Metric measurement units are now available everywhere in the system that takes units, and a set of options have been added to control what unit system is used during play.
+When switching to the metric system, any items or actors using imperial units will be automatically converted so everything displays properly.

+### Improvements
+- Luck can now be granted to characters by the GM on a failed attack or save from the chat card ([#49])
+- Stacks of items in the inventory can now be split using the context menu ([#307])
+- Items can now be unidentified, showing an alternate title & description while hiding some details ([#330])
+- New characters will now have the default currencies on their sheet ([#365])
+- Dynamic token rings now highlight when actor takes damage, is healed, or is targeted ([#457])
+- HP bar now represents temp HP and temp max HP ([#477])
+- Actors can now specify how many luck points they gain on a failed attack or save ([#487])
+- Metric measurement system is now included, localization options added to specify units used ([#494])
+- Actor & Item socket handlers have been reworked, old auto-calling method has been deprecated ([#608])
+- Enrichers now use new `onRender` system, rather than a global event listener ([#854])
+- Actor's `sourcedItems` data now respects compendium UUID redirects, added `identifiedItems` ([#913])
+- Expanded status conditions with "Burning", "Dehydration", "Falling", "Malnutrition", "Suffocation", as well as several cover statuses ([#922])
+- Rewrote all system applications in `ApplicationV2`, gaining support for dark mode and other themes ([#963], [#969])
+- Resolved all deprecation warnings presented by V13, removed V12 cross-compatibility code ([#966])
+- Expanded space for quantity in the currency section of the inventory to support large numbers ([#972])
+- Rewrote `createDialog` implementation to match core's updated API ([#1008])
+- Advancement & activity lists now use dynamic SVG icons to work better in dark mode ([#1009])
+- Save activities can now specify if the damage & effects are applied when target saves ([#1018])
+- Attack and damage enrichers now have `extended` format for display in stat blocks ([#1019])
+- Check & Save activities now have a bonus field that is added to rolls ([#1020])
+- Save activity now has an option for visibility of save button ([#1021])
+- Replaced core's `base` active effect type with a new `standard` type that includes magical property & separate status effects ([#1022])
+- Activities now have extensive visibility controls ([#1023])
+- Enchantments can now specify rider activities & effects that are automatically added alongside the enchantment ([#1025])
+- Renamed `units` to `unit` throughout the system to be grammatically correct ([#1026])
+- Scene config now presents list of unit options for grid unit, rather than a freeform text input ([#1027])
+- Measured templates will now convert size to the proper scene grid size when placing ([#1028])
+- Token ruler now displays movement limits, localizes distance unit, compares against actor movement speeds ([#1029], [#1033], [#1036])
+- Added difficult terrain region behavior type, actors can now ignore certain difficult terrain types ([#1034])
+- Actors now have "All Languages" option ([#1038])
+- Added new natural weapon type which supports melee & ranged without being thrown
+- Swarm attacks no longer add ability modifier to damage

+### Compendium Content
+- Fixed missing speeds on Ancient Gold Dragon ([#1014])
+- Updated NPC attacks to use extended enrichers ([#1019])
+- Updated magic items that use enchantments with rider activities & effects ([#1025])
+- Converted a number of natural NPC attacks from features to natural weapons
+- Fixed certain NPCs that had `null` rather than `0` for ability mods

+### Bug Fixes
+- Damage enrichers with explicit formula will no longer also pull damage from activity when placed into activity descriptions ([#912])
+- Trait advancement will no longer show as unfulfilled if no additional choices are possible ([#988])
+- Legendary Actions with additional activities using another activation type will no longer move out of the Legendary Actions section on NPC sheets ([#1002])
+- Add & delete custom languages/etc. buttons once again work ([#1007])
+- Journal embeds now function properly ([#1011])
+- Spells with concentration now appear properly for non-GM users ([#1013])
+- Advantage & disadvantage on initiative rolls now rolls the correct dice ([#1015])
+- User & actor context menus no longer throw error ([#1017])
+- Plural localization no longer fails to fall back if using plural rule that doesn't exist in in English ([#1024])
+- Exhaustion can once again be applied properly from token HUD ([#1032])

 ## [1.3.067] - Darkmantle: Additional V13 Bug Fixes
 Resolve a few more bugs in V13 as well as some content issues.